A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Discrete Sensitivity Analysis via Automatic Differentiation (DSAAD)

 The DifferentialEquations.jl package provides many integration routines which were developed in native Julia \cite{christopher_rackauckas_differentialequations.jl_2017}.
 These methods are type-generic, meaning they utilize the numeric and array types that are supplied by the user.
 Thus these ODE solvers serve as a generic template whose internal operations can be modified by external packages via dispatch.
 When a generic DifferentialEquations.jl integrator is called with a Dual number type for the initial condition, the combination of these two programs results in a program which performs discrete sensitivity analysis.
 This combination is what we define as forward-mode DSAAD, and this combination with reverse-mode ReverseDiff.jl AD Tracker types is reverse-mode DSAAD.

-To test the correctness of the DSAAD method, we check the outputted sensitivities on four models.
+To test the correctness of the DSAAD and continuous sensitivity methods, we check the outputted sensitivities on four models.
 For our tests we utilize nonlinear reaction models which are representative of those found in biological and pharmacological applications where these techniques are commonly used \cite{hiroaki_kitano_computational_nodate,danhof_mechanism-based_2008}.
 The models are:

 \begin{enumerate} \item The non-stiff Lotka-Volerra equations (LV). \item An $N \times N$ finite difference discretization of the two-dimensional stiff Brusselator reaction-diffusion PDE (BRUSS). \item A stiff pollution model (POLLU). \item A non-stiff pharmacokinetic/pharmacodynamic system (PK/PD). \end{enumerate}